+My readers already know I like to throw a psychopath or two into the mix when I write my novels.
+It's interesting that most of the respondents to a character competition that I ran said that, if chosen, they want to be cast as one of the bad guys!
 I think this taps into 'the shadows of the mind' theme of my own books, the dark side of our nature that many people harbour yet keep firmly in check.
-Normally decent, law-abiding citizens, we love to read about psychopaths, those dark, twisted individuals who transcend all boundaries to live life on their terms.
+We're normally decent, law-abiding citizens, but we love to read about psychopaths, those dark, twisted individuals who transcend all boundaries to live life on their terms.
 Why else would crime, horror and thriller fiction be so popular?

-‘American Psycho’ is a novel by Bret Easton Ellis, telling the story of Patrick Bateman, wealthy Manhattan businessman and serial killer.
+American Psycho is a novel by Bret Easton Ellis, telling the story of Patrick Bateman, a wealthy Manhattan businessman and serial killer.
 The novel is narrated in the first person by Bateman, who charts his life for us, murders included.
 He frequents nightclubs with his colleagues, snorting cocaine and swapping fashion advice, whilst all the time engaged to marry socialite Evelyn Richards and dealing with his fractured family relationships.

 After killing Paul Owen, one of his colleagues, Bateman takes over his victim's apartment, using it as a venue to conduct more murders.
 All the while, his grip over his urges lessens as the level of his sadism increases.
 Bateman indulges in rape, torture and mutilation, with a spot of cannibalism and necrophilia thrown in for good measure.

 Well, it's pretty clear Patrick Bateman displays many classic psychopathic characteristics!
 Shallow and largely concerned with material gain and superficial matters, he treats everything as a commodity, people included.
 Placing such distance between himself and his behaviour enables Bateman to excuse his actions, even ones as gross as cannibalism.
 Hence his remark after dining on a woman's flesh: ‘I just remind myself that this thing, this girl, this meat, is nothing.’